Jami has a leopard gecko and enjoys offering tips and advice and sharing what she's learned.

 - Leopard geckos do not shed in one piece as snakes do.
 They pull the skin off of their bodies with their mouth and eat it, possibly to gain the nutrients contained in the skin.

 - Once the leopard gecko has fully shed, their coloration and pattern will become very bright again.

 Shedding Complications in Leopard Geckos

 Some captive-bred leopard geckos have a tendency toward shedding problems, which can pose danger to the animal and even cause death.
 It is important to be aware of how your pet gecko is shedding so the issue can be addressed and fixed immediately.

-There are many factors that contribute to shedding problem, which include (but are not limited to):
+There are many factors that contribute to shedding problems, which include (but are not limited to):

 - low temperatures,